 Quick & tasty between rounds:

 For those playing 36, wanting to pack a lunch for the road, or looking to linger over casual lunch fare, these diners, delis, and grills have you covered with sandwiches, wraps, burgers, snacks, and more.

 • Cagle’s Diner – Robbins – Locals claim Cagle’s serves the best cheeseburgers in Moore County and who are we to argue.
 Ravenous?
 Go for the Triple Bacon Cheeseburger and you’ll be reaching all the par 5’s in 2 – not really, but you’ll want to after refueling here.

-• Pik n Pig – Carthage – With some of the best ‘Q in the Carolinas, Pik N Pig proudly serves up “three generations of love, sweat and tears all on one plate.”
+• Pik n Pig – Carthage – (Currently being remodeled- will re-open in 2023) With some of the best ‘Q in the Carolinas, Pik N Pig proudly serves up “three generations of love, sweat and tears all on one plate.”
 Low and slow over smoking, over Hickory and all-natural charcoal make for the smokiest, tastiest and satisfy ‘Q for miles.
 Ribs, BBQ’d Chicken and of course Pork Shoulder BBQ make Pik N Pig a must stop while visiting the area.
 Their BBQ Sundae, served at the NC State Fair for years, layers pulled pork, baked beans and coleslaw in a Mason jar – pig heaven.

 • Ronnie’s Chuckwagon – Carthage – This humble burger, hotdog, and sandwich shack is more than a roadside drive up with great service and freshly prepared daily specials.
 Fried Okra, Corn Dog Nuggets, Buffalo Hot Wings and homemade Banana Pudding are just a few items that make Ronnie’s a go to for golfers in the know.